HumanSignal/awesome-data-labeling/README.md

 * [turktool](https://github.com/jaxony/turktool) - A modern React app for scalable bounding box annotation of images
 * [Pixie](https://github.com/buni-rock/Pixie) - Pixie is a GUI annotation tool which provides the bounding box, polygon, free drawing and semantic segmentation object labelling
 * [OpenLabeler](https://github.com/kinhong/OpenLabeler) - OpenLabeler is an open source desktop application for annotating objects for AI appplications
+* [Anno-Mage](https://github.com/virajmavani/semi-auto-image-annotation-tool) - A Semi Automatic Image Annotation Tool which helps you in annotating images by suggesting you annotations for 80 object classes using a pre-trained model
+* [CATMAID](https://github.com/catmaid/CATMAID) - Collaborative Annotation Toolkit for Massive Amounts of Image Data

 #### Text